Rvlndd/Growtopia-NodeJS-SaveDat-Decoder/README.md

 # Growtopia-NodeJS-SaveDat-Decoder
-A growtopia nodejs decoder that support extracting token from save.dat
+A growtopia nodejs save.dat decoder that support extracting token from save.dat

 for educational purpose only, if u are stealing noobs account i dont give a fuck